Search

 What happens if I file more than one claim in a year?

-Your home insurance deductible applies to each claim.
-So, if you file multiple claims in one year, you must pay the full deductible amount each time before your policy benefits kick in.
-The deductible will be applied for every separate occurrence.
+If you file multiple claims in one year, you must pay the full deductible amount each time before your policy benefits kick in.
+Your home insurance deductible applies to every separate claim.